olyism/tian-xia/src/pages/index.md

     * Culturally aware, reflective, and entrepreneurial

     * Fluent in English and at least conversational in Mandarin Chinese

-    The program scales up participants’ capabilities for improving the world and provides a lifelong network for mentorship and collaborations.
 partners:
   title: Organizational engagement
   testimonials: